ethereum/consensus-specs/specs/merge/validator.md

 *Note*: `get_payload` function is added to the `ExecutionEngine` protocol for use as a validator.

-The body of each of these functions is implementation dependent.
+The body of this function is implementation dependent.
-The Engine API may be used to implement them with an external execution engine.
+The Engine API may be used to implement it with an external execution engine.

 #### `get_payload`